Northern Arizona Road Trip

 Visitors are likely to stay a while in the campground whether they like the rugged experience provided by tent camping, or the luxury of an RV.
 A short stay will allow you to take advantage of the area hiking or give you a chance to explore the water via a rented kayak.
 The lake contains a variety of sportfish for anglers, and the area is home to a large variety of birds and wildlife including elk, deer, and a ton of waterfowl.
 After you’ve had your fill of this high-country paradise, might as well roll on to the next stop, Lyman Lake State Park.

 After arriving at Lyman Lake State Park, most visitors instantly realize just how big the lake is!
-At over 1500-acres, the possibilities abound with recreation potential.
+At over 1,500 acres, the possibilities abound with recreation potential.
 Into boating?
-Well, there’s no motor restrictions here…In fact adrenaline seekers are invited to open the throttle and enjoy wakeboarding, water skiing, or just exploring with the wind and lake mist in your face.
+Well, there are no motor restrictions here…Adrenaline seekers are invited to open the throttle and enjoy wakeboarding, water skiing, or just exploring with the wind and lake mist in your face.
 If you’re into a little slower paced recreation, there’s plenty of that to go around too.
 Lyman is one of Arizona’s best walleye fishing destinations, there’s a solid population of largemouth bass, the catfish are typically willing to bite, and carp are everywhere.
-While you’re fishing, relaxing at your camp (or cabin) you’ll notice the wide variety of Arizona wildlife here too.
+While you’re fishing, relaxing at your lakeside camp (or cabin) you’ll notice the wide-variety of Arizona wildlife here too.
 Coyotes, mule deer, raccoons, and a large variety of birds will keep you entertained.

 The historical aspect of this park is also well defined and a variety of trails lead to numerous petroglyphs throughout the park and give visitors a glimpse into the past.
 It’s so cool to stand in the same place and experience very similar views that people also encountered long ago.

 Click HERE to learn about Southern AZ Road Trip options!